prahul/virus-total/README.md

 ### Data driven
 * Make a data driven architecture to manage able to manage the volume, velocity, value, variety and veracity of data
 * Use horizontally scalable schema less database
-* Use object storage to have infinite storage capacity
+* Use block storage.
+As an alternative object storage having infinite storage capacity can be used on the cloud
 * Use data catalog and search engines to flatten and search data
 * Use BigData/Datalake for storing the data and building data pipelines, Analytics , Machine Learning models and AI
 * File formats like csv, json, avro, parquet can be used